Skip to content

 How to prevent fabric from fraying?

-Stabilize frayed fabric with pinking shears
+Stabilizing frayed fabric with pinking shears

 Découpe d'un tissu au ciseau cranteur BOHIIN